Simple Roasted Parsnips

 How To Know When They Are Done: Depending on the size of your chunks, they will take anywhere from 25 to 35 minutes to roast.
 You’ll know that they are ready when you can easily slide a fork into them, and there is little resistance.

-You should not have to remove the core to your parsnips.
-If they have been left in the ground too long they may have become pithy, which you’ll notice as you try to cut the tops off.
+Unless they’re overgrown/old, you should not have to remove the core.
+If they have been left in the ground too long they can develop a woody core that is too pithy.
+You will notice it as you try to cut the tops off.
 If this is the case, quarter them lengthwise then remove the cores with a sharp chef’s knife.

-Keep leftovers in a resealable container in the fridge up to three days.
+Keep leftovers in a air-tight container in the refrigerator for up to three days.
 Leftovers can be reheated in the microwave until they’re steaming hot.
 Or you can heat them in the oven.
 To do so place them in a glass baking dish and cover them with foil.
 Bake them at 350 degrees for 20 minutes or until they’re steaming hot.

 Purchasing Tips

-- You can find them year round, but they are best from fall through the spring.
+- You can find them year round at most grocery stores, but they are best from fall through the spring.
 As with all root vegetables, parsnips are a storing crop, so they can be held in a root cellar or the refrigerator for several months.

 - Look for those that are not growing fine root hairs (that means they are over the hill and will not be as sweet.)
 You also want to make sure they are free from punky or slimy spots.
 This means they were stored with too much moisture and are rotting.
 If they are kept dry this shouldn’t be a problem.

-- Parsnips are wonderful with pork.
-This Grilled Pork Tenderloin with garlic and lemon zest would be super yummy with the naturally sweet parsnips.
+- These are wonderful with roast beef and pork.
+This Grilled Pork Tenderloin with garlic and lemon zest would be super yummy with their natural sweetness.

-- In colder months this Roasted Pork Loin with Apple Chutney is great with the flavor of parsnips.
+- In colder months this Roasted Pork Loin with Apple Chutney is great with earthy parsnips.

-- You could also serve this side dish with Healthy Baked Chicken Tenders recipe that everyone loves.
+- Healthy Baked Chicken Tenders are a family fave.
 Your oven will already be set at 400 degrees so that would be super easy!

 - If you like fish, this Pan Fried Fish would be nice main course with these.
 I’d recommend the caper sauce variation with them.